AlexStormwood/reactjs-NoteTakingProject-oct22/README.md

 	- routing:
 		- useParams for routes to do things with/to specific notes
 		- routes to do:

+Essential stuff:
 			- /
 				- Homepage
-					- List newest note and any notes due within 1 day
-					- Display a count of how many notes exist
+					1. Display a count of how many notes exist
-					- Create a note with a form on the page
+					2. Create a note with a form on the page
+					3. List of all notes?

+Nicer to have:
 			- /notes
-				- List all notes ordered by ID
+				- Lists all notes from newest to oldest
 			- /notes/:noteID
 				- Show a note
 			- /notes/:noteID/edit
 				- Show a note edit form
+			- /
-			- /notes/searchByWord/:word
+				- Homepage (extra functionality)
-				- List all notes that include :word in title or description
-			- /notes/sort/duedate
+					- List newest note
-				- List all notes ordered by "due date"
+					- List any notes due within 1 day

+Nice to have:
 			- /notes/sort/createddate
 				- List all notes ordered by "created at date"
 			- /notes/filter/overdue
 				- List all notes with a "due date" in the past and with "isCompleted" set to false
 			- /notes/filter/done
 				- List all notes with "isCompleted" set to true
+			- /notes/sort/duedate
+				- List all notes ordered by "due date"
+			- /notes
+				- List all notes ordered by ID

+			- /notes/searchByWord/:word
+				- List all notes that include :word in title or description

 	- components:
 		- NoteDisplay
 			- Show note data